 Total, you will pay about $15 per person for one way.
 At the Limon station, you can buy snacks and use the bathroom.
 There is no bathroom on the bus.

-What do we suggest?
-If you are only going to Manzanillo or are heading down to Panama after, we suggest taking the Mepe bus or a private shuttle.
-I
+f you are only going to Manzanillo or are heading down to Panama after, we suggest taking the Mepe bus or a private shuttle.